Earthfiredrake/SWL-FreeHUD/README.md

 Upgrading should retain settings as much as possible.
 All settings are currently saved per character.

 ## Change Log
+Version 0.0.3-beta
++ Hides when out of combat (can toggle with /setoption efdFreeHUDHideOutOfCombat)
++ Fixes bug where multi character hotkey codes (mostly "MB#") were being truncated when displayed

 Version 0.0.2-beta
 + Additional support for Shotgun users